 Self-publishing is not only about writing a book to sell and make money.

 There are so many other reasons you might want to create a book.

 Perhaps you have a written a family history or a complete genealogy of your family.
 Another could be your biography or a life story that you would like to share with grandchildren.

 You might want a book about your wedding that your children can keep forever.

 But an ebook is certainly not something you can keep and hand down to younger generations.

-Only a real book can be given and handed on and kept in pride of place on a bookshelf.
+Only a real book is a perfect gift that can be given and handed on and kept in pride of place on a bookshelf.

 Using print on demand services